Unispace365/ds_cinder/doc/basics/Keyboard Shortcuts.md

 **ctrl-d**: Log the entire sprite hierarchy
 **p**: Log system fonts, helpful for setting font names in text.xml **shift-p**: Verbose logging of system fonts

+## Adding your own shortcuts

+In the main app class:

+    registerKeyPress("Do the thing", [this] { doTheThing(); }, ci::app::KeyEvent::KEY_n);

+That's it!
+This will print out with the rest of the key commands when pressing 'h'.
+There's no check for duplication, so if you duplicate a key, both functions will be called.
+You can also add optional flags for shift, ctrl, and alt.